henon/pythonnet/README.md

-# pythonnet - Python for .NET Standard
+# pythonnet_netstandard - Python for .NET Standard

 This fork of the original [pythonnet/pythonnet](https://github.com/pythonnet/pythonnet) targets the portable .NET Standard instead of the .NET Framework.
 This readme contains only infos specific to pythonnet_netstandard.
 For the original documentation please check out their readme and wiki.